Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 ### [`cupyx.sparse`](https://docs.cupy.dev/en/stable/reference/scipy_sparse.html)

-This member of the sparse array libraries follows an interface that closely mirrors SciPy's, while executing on Nvidia and AMD's GPUs.
+This member of the sparse array libraries follows an interface that closely mirrors SciPy's, while executing on Nvidia and AMD GPUs.
 Work on `cupyx.sparse` started around 2017.

 One can do any of the following to create a `cupyx.sparse` array: